keyofegoism/sm_practice_hack/README.md

 # sm_practice_hack
 Super Metroid Practice Hack for PAL

+This is an older version of the Practice Hack taken before Pinkus rewrote the bulk of it and dropped support for PAL.
+Some of the newer features from the rewrite have been ported to this version.
+The infinite shinespark timer was fixed by removing that option from the HUD's status display.

 ## Getting Started:

 1. Copy your SM PAL rom into the \resources\ folder.